title

 The RELIGIOUS IMPULSE in CHINA (10 of 12)

-Contrary to Taoism's original belief in inaction, some Taoists actively sought converts, and some Taoists became activists for social change and initiated political programs.
-Taoism had held no clearly defined orthodoxy or tightly knit organization of priests, but here and there organizations led by priests were developing.
-Taoist priests gathered around them followers who believed they had joined an exclusive group that was concerned with their well-being.
+Taoism absorbed practices of magic that had existed in some of China's rural communities.
+Some Taoists adopted gods that had been ridiculed by the upper classes.
+And contrary to Taoism's original belief in inaction, some Taoists had become movement oriented.
+They sought converts.
+Some became activists for social change and initiated political programs.
+Here and there organizations led by those who can be called priests were developing.
+Taoist priests gathered around them people who believed they had joined an exclusive group that was concerned with their well-being.
 This annoyed China's authorities – Confucianists and gentry-bureaucrats – who feared that unapproved religious cults might develop into a focal point of opposition to their authority.

 Among the Taoist cults was one led by Zhang Daoling, in the province of Sichuan.
 Zhang Daoling wandered through the countryside promising those who would publicly confess their sins that he would deliver them from illness and misfortune.
 He claimed that illness was the product of sinful thoughts.
 Using charms and spells, he acquired a reputation as a healer, and the public confessions that he offered gave peasants the feeling that they were cleansing themselves of sin and joining a community.